openstack/api-site/firstapp/source/getting_started.rst

 ~~~~~~~~~~

 Don't worry if these concepts are not yet completely clear.
 In
-:doc:`/section2`, we explore these concepts in more detail.
+:doc:`/introduction`, we explore these concepts in more detail.

-* :doc:`/section3`: Learn how to scale your application
+* :doc:`/scaling_out`: Learn how to scale your application
-* :doc:`/section4`: Learn how to use Object Storage to make your application durable
+* :doc:`/durability`: Learn how to use Object Storage to make your application durable
-* :doc:`/section5`: Migrate the database to block storage, or use
+* :doc:`/block_storage`: Migrate the database to block storage, or use
   the database-as-a-service component
-* :doc:`/section6`: Automatically orchestrate your application
+* :doc:`/orchestration`: Automatically orchestrate your application
-* :doc:`/section7`: Learn about complex networking
+* :doc:`/networking`: Learn about complex networking
-* :doc:`/section8`: Get advice about operations
+* :doc:`/advice`: Get advice about operations
-* :doc:`/section9`: Learn some crazy things that you might not think to do ;)
+* :doc:`/craziness`: Learn some crazy things that you might not think to do ;)

-.. todo:: List the next sections here or simply reference section2.
+.. todo:: List the next sections here or simply reference introduction.

 Complete code sample
 ~~~~~~~~~~~~~~~~~~~~